Financial Planning -> Pensions -> Registered Pension Plans (RPPs) - LIF and LRIF minimum and maximum withdrawals

 LIFs and LRIFs have maximum annual amounts that may be withdrawn.
 The maximum amounts are regulated by federal or provincial pension legislation (not the Income Tax Act), depending on the plan from which the LIRA originated.
 The maximum is usually the greater of:

 If your LIF or LRIF is federally regulated, the percentages in the table from the website of the Office of the Superintendent of Financial Institutions (OSFI) can be used to determine the maximum annual withdrawal for the year.
+From that OSFI page, select #2 - Life Income Fund and Variable Benefit Payable from a Defined Contribution Plan – 2017 Maximum Annual Payment Amount.
 The percentages in the table change each year, as they are determined by reference to the CANSIM B14013 rate in effect during the previous month of November.

 For provincially regulated funds, follow the links in the table of RPP regulators to find information on how your maximum withdrawal is calculated.